 Flooding is the most frequent and significant natural hazard in the region.
 Riverine flood danger is highest during the winter and early spring months, with the onset of persistent, heavy rainfall and the melting of snow in the Cascade and Coast Ranges, respectively.
 The last major flood occurred in 1996 and caused substantial damage to many businesses and structures.
-Cities and counties within the region participate in the

-National Flood Insurance Program (NFIP) in an effort to reduce future effects of flooding and provide insurance to property owners that suffer damage caused by flooding.
+Cities and counties within the region participate in the National Flood Insurance Program (NFIP) to reduce future effects of flooding and provide insurance to property owners who suffer damage caused by flooding.

 Many areas within the region, particularly in hilly or mountainous areas, are also susceptible to landslide hazards.
 In general, areas with steep slopes, high groundwater tables, and highly weathered rock are prone to sliding.
 Human activity can also increase natural slide hazards.
-The State of Oregon Department of Geology and Mineral Industries (DOGAMI) inventories areas throughout the state that are prone to landslide hazards.
+The State of Oregon Department of Geology and Mineral Industries (DOGAMI) inventory areas throughout the state that are prone to landslide hazards.
 In response to these inventories, many cities have established local landslide hazard protection ordinances to reduce loss of life and property.
-Additionally, the region increasingly must address with the risk of wildfires, and ice and windstorms.
-Finally, while not a frequent hazard, seismic activity generated by the Cascadia Subduction Zone are another concern for the region.
+Additionally, the region increasingly must begin to plan for and address the destruction caused by recent wildfires along with rising heat in the summer months.
+Finally, while not a frequent hazard, seismic activity generated by the Cascadia Subduction Zone is another concern for the region.